GabrielCastilhoV/ignite-challenges/README.md

 ## 🖥 Setup
 - Clone the repository
 - Enter the challenge folder you want
-- Run `npm install` to install dependecies
+- Run `yarn` to install dependecies
-- Run `npm run dev` to run the project
+- Run `yarn dev` to run the project

-## 🚧 Built With
-- ReactJS
-- TypeScript